isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 of 3000 seconds the maximum age of 600 seconds applies.

-In outbound client responses (e.g. DHCPACK messages) the ``dhcp-lease-time`` option is set to the remaining valid lifetime i.e. the expiration date does not change.
-Other options based on the valid lifetime e.g. ``dhcp-renewal-time`` and ``dhcp-rebinding-time`` also use the remaining lifetime.
+In outbound client responses (e.g. DHCPACK messages) the ``dhcp-lease-time`` option is set to the reusable valid lifetime i.e. the expiration date does not change.
+Other options based on the valid lifetime e.g. ``dhcp-renewal-time`` and ``dhcp-rebinding-time`` also use the reusable lifetime.

 .. _host-reservation-v4: